talkome/DiGraph/README.md

  this project represents an infrastructure of algorithms for creating of directional weighted positive graph
-* implement Python, base on NetworkX library
+* implement on Python, base on NetworkX library

  ## node_data
  This class represents the set of operations applicable on a